 - 1. The client connects to the host by using a z/OS connection in the Remote Systems view. - 2.
 As part of the logon, Debug Miner registers the user with Debug Manager, which is active within the DBGMGR started task. - 3.
 When the program to be debugged starts, z/OS Debugger sends the debug request to Debug Manager. - 4.
 Debug Manager checks whether the debug session user is registered.
-If the user is not registered at this moment, the debug session goes dormant. z/OS Debugger will wait up to 300 seconds in standard mode, and up to two times of \$VALUE in Debug Tool compatibility mode.
+If the user is not registered at this moment, the debug session goes dormant. z/OS Debugger will wait up to two times of \$VALUE.
 If the user still has not signed on to the z/OS connection in the Remote Systems view and is not registered with Debug Manager, the debug session will time out. - 5.
-If the user is registered, Debug Manager routes the initial debug request back to the Eclipse client using Debug Manager.
-The remote debug session is then started in the Eclipse client.
+If the user is registered, Debug Manager notifies the Eclipse client that a new debug session is available. - 6.
+The Eclipse client makes a TCPIP connection to the external Debug Manager port. - 7.
+Debug Manager passes the TCPIP connection to z/OS Debugger, which allows the user to control the debug session.

-For more information about TCPIP/DIRECT and DBM/DBMDT options and the user_id option for DBM/DBMDT, see "Syntax of the TEST runtime option" in IBM z/OS Debugger Reference and Messages.
+For more information about TCPIP and DBMDT options and the user\id option for DBM/DBMDT, see "Syntax of the TEST runtime option" in IBM z/OS Debugger Reference and Messages.